rackerlabs/rackspace-how-to/content/general/comparison-of-dedicated-and-cloud-hosting.md

   </tr>
   <tr>
     <td><strong>Monitoring</strong></td>
-    <td>Rackspace Monitoring is included by default, with ping alarms automatically set to create tickets forRackspace admins.</td>
+    <td>Rackspace Monitoring is included by default, with ping alarms automatically set to create tickets for Rackspace admins.</td>
     <td>Rackspace Monitoring is included by default.
 Checks are created, but alarms are optional.
-Alarms can be set notify your account and to automatically create tickets for Rackspace admins. </td>
+Alarms can be set to notify your account and to automatically create tickets for Rackspace admins. </td>
-    <td>Rackspace Monitoring included by default.
+    <td>Rackspace Monitoring is included by default.
 Checks are created if the optional Rackspace Monitoring Agent is installed on your cloud server, but alarms are optional.
-Alarms can notify your account, but cannot automatically create tickets for Rackspace admins. </td>
+Alarms can notify your account but cannot automatically create tickets for Rackspace admins. </td>
   </tr>
   <tr>
     <td><strong>Backups</strong></td>